 ET has an interesting article by Karan Singh, a partner in the Healthcare practice at Bain.
 He estimates that by 2020, there will be 450 million people in the Urban Mass Market (other than the urban affluent).
 The estimated healthcare spend of this urban market is Rs 200,000 crores.
 He also recommends a less stringent…

-Chennai Declaration on Antibiotic Resistance
+CDC Report on Antibiotic Resistance